Back to Courses

 Introduction

 The majority of us have seen a circuit board before.
 Most techies have also handled one and can point out the different major types of components.
 But do you truly understand how it actually works or how it can be abused?
-This module takes a dive into Printed Circuit Boards (PCBs) and electronic components.
+This course takes a dive into Printed Circuit Boards (PCBs) and electronic components.

 Here we look at how to understand the purposes of an unfamiliar PCB, what attack surface it has and how to perform attacks such as firmware extraction.
-The module has significant practical as well as theoretical elements and students come away confident that they can identify cyber security issues at a hardware level.
+The course has significant practical as well as theoretical elements and students come away confident that they can identify cyber security issues at a hardware level.

-Electronics and PCB Reverse Engineering Module content
+Electronics and PCB Reverse Engineering course content

 • Health and safety